G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Experiment

 It is obvious that the proposed model reaches the optimal performance when integrating with all components, obtaining 57.07\% on Rank-1 accuracy and 55.05\% on mAP score, which suggests that all these modules work well together.

+{\bf Feature Distribution Comparisons with Baseline.} To further demonstrate the feature learning effectiveness of our sample-level dual-alignment mechanism, we illustrate the feature distributions learned by G$^2$DA and the baseline in Fig. \ref{fig:6} using \textit{t}-distributed Stochastic Neighbor Embedding (\textit{t}-SNE) \cite{Maaten2008VisualizingDU}.
+Here we show the visualization results of feature embeddings of different-modality images that belong to nine different identities (randomly sampled on SYSU-MM01 and RegDB, respectively), which are extracted by our dual-alignment model and the baseline network.

+Comparing the region enclosed by the red dashed ellipse in Fig. \ref{fig:6} (a) with its counterparts in Fig. \ref{fig:6} (b), we see that the dual-alignment approach considerably reduces intra-class variations in cross-modality settings.
+The phenomenon that inter-class class distance is less than intra-class distance (e.g., comparing the regions enclosed by the blue and green dashed ellipses in Fig. \ref{fig:6} (b)) has also been alleviated by G$^2$DA (see their counterparts in Fig. \ref{fig:6} (a)).
+Overall, The dual-alignment method outperforms the baseline in improving intra-class compactness and inter-class separation, either on SYSU-MM01 (Fig. \ref{fig:6} (a)(c)) or RegDB (Fig. \ref{fig:6} (b)(d)).

-{\bf Parameters Analysis.} This subsection evaluates the effect of four key parameters in the proposed method, i.e., the margin $\varepsilon$ of contrastive loss in Equation (\ref{eq:CL}), the hyper-parameter $\phi$ in Equation (\ref{eq:GOT}), the threshold $\theta$ of channel exchange in Equation (\ref{eq:CE}) and the trade-off parameter $\lambda_{o}$ in Equation (\ref{eq:all}).
-We implement all the experiments on SYSU-MM01 dataset with the most challenging \textit {single-shot \& all-search} test mode.
-The results are presented in Fig. \ref{fig:4}.
+{\bf Parameters Analysis.} This subsection evaluates the effect of four key parameters in the proposed method, i.e., the margin $\varepsilon$ of contrastive loss in Eq. (\ref{eq:CL}), the hyper-parameter $\phi$ in Eq. (\ref{eq:GOT}), the threshold $\theta$ of channel exchange in Eq. (\ref{eq:MF}) and the trade-off parameter $\lambda_{o}$ in Eq. (\ref{eq:all}).
+We conduct all the experiments on SYSU-MM01 dataset with the most challenging \textit {single-shot \& all-search} test mode.
+The results are presented in Fig. \ref{fig:7}.

 (1) The margin $\varepsilon$ is utilized to define the distance difference between negative sample pairs.
 We vary $\varepsilon$ from 0.5 to 3 and evaluate the performance under these settings.
 It can be observed that either a smaller or a larger $\varepsilon$ would impair the performance, and $\varepsilon \in [1.5,2]$ can achieve better performance.